AdamBien/SaO.java/README.md

 # Run

-1. You need: Java 21 or later.
+1. You need: Java 21 or later (should also work with Java 18+, but keep it secret 😀).
 2. `curl -O  https://raw.githubusercontent.com/AdamBien/SaO.java/main/SaO.java && java SaO.java` (or clone this repo)

 The server serves files from current directory and port 3000.
 Firefox browser opens on